GSA/idmanagement.gov/_playbooks/playbook-altauthn.md

   </div>
 </div>

 The requirement for phishing-resistant methods is outlined in OMB Memo 22-09, the Federal Zero Trust Strategy.
-While agencies may continue to deploy PIV and Derived PIV credentials to meet this requirement, the underlying technology behind PIV credentials, Public Key Infrastructure (PKI), and smart cards (like the PIV and PIV-Interoperable credential) have specific challenges that limit their use with all users and on all systems.
+While agencies may continue to deploy PIV and Derived PIV credentials to meet this requirement, the underlying technology behind PIV credentials, PKI, and smart cards (like the PIV and PIV-Interoperable credential) have specific challenges that limit their use with all users and on all systems.
 While these challenges are specific to PKI, they may also exist for other phishing-resistant authenticator options.
 These challenges include:
 1.	**Device limitations with physical card readers** – Card readers are optimized for desktops or laptops, but more and more federal workforce use mobile devices.
 Some agencies leverage a Derived PIV solution for mobile devices, but this presents cost and complexity challenges over natively supported phishing-resistance options.
 2.	**PIV credential issuance requirements and supply chain disruptions** - A PIV credential recipient must physically go to an issuance station; not all recipients live within 50 miles of an issuance station.
 The average time to receive a PIV credential is about two weeks, and this can be further delayed by acquisition, appointment availability, or the global supply chain availability of smart cards.
 3.	**Ineligible PIV population** - A PIV credential is only issued to individuals needing physical and logical access beyond six months.